 You may think any debt you have will die with you, however that is not always the case.
 If someone, like a parent or a spouse, is a joint credit card holder, they will be responsible for any credit card debt you have, regardless if they made the purchases or not.1

-Additionally your spouse could be held responsible for your debt, even if they aren’t co-signers , if you live in a community property state which includes Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.2
+Additionally, your spouse could be held responsible for your debt, even if they aren’t co-signers.
+This law applies to those who live in a community property state which includes Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.2

 Protecting loved ones from your final expenses

-You probably haven’t thought about it, because it’s not something most people enjoy planning for, but final expenses, including:
+You probably haven’t thought about it, because it’s not something most people enjoy planning for, but death comes with expenses, including:

-Can average from $6260-$87553, depending on the types of service and where you live.
-This doesn’t include the cost of a reception afterwards, which is a common custom following a funeral.
+The average funeral can cost anywhere from $6260-$8755 or even more, depending on the types of service and where you live.
+This estimate does not include the cost of a reception afterwards, which is a common custom following a funeral.

 Protecting your current or future family

-If you have children, a partner and/or a spouse who depends on your income to maintain their home and quality of life, having enough life insurance is essential.
-Check your policy and plug your unique information into this life insurance calculatorlink opens in a new window to make sure you have enough.
+If you have children, a partner or and/or a spouse who depends on your income to maintain their home and quality of life, having enough life insurance is essential.
+Check your policy and plug your unique information into this life insurance calculator to make sure you have enough.

-If you don’t have children but plan to have them one day, buying life insurance while you’re relatively young and healthy, and before you’re pegnant , is a smart move and can allow you to lock in low rates that you wouldn’t be able to get later on.
+If you don’t have children but plan to have them one day, buying life insurance while you’re relatively young and healthy, and before you’re pregnant, is a smart move and can allow you to lock in low rates that you wouldn’t be able to get later.